Eat & Drink

 Where: 1 Honeysuckle Dr, Newcastle

-Situated on the rooftop of the Crystalbrook Kingsley, floor to ceiling glass walls provide views all the way to Port Stephens and the Hunter Valley for diners at Roundhouse Restaurant.
+Situated on the rooftop of the Crystalbrook Kingsley, floor-to-ceiling glass walls provide views out to Port Stephens and the Hunter Valley.
 The menu focuses on modern Australian flavours with emphasis placed on working with native ingredients.
 It's a must-visit for foodies and those who want to experience luxury dining in Newcastle.

 Where: Level 9/282 King St, Newcastle